 Sec.
 1.

-"Dispatchable location" means the street address of a 9-1-1 caller and additional information, such as room number, floor number, or similar information, necessary to identify the location of the 9-1-1 caller.
+"Dispatchable location" means the street address of a 9-1-1 caller, community name, and additional information, such as room number, floor number, or similar information, necessary to identify the location of the 9-1-1 caller.

+“Diversion” means the obligation or expenditure of a 911 surcharge revenues received under this Act for a purpose or function other than those set forth in Section 35 of this Act, as well as any distribution of 911 surcharge to a political subdivision that obligates or expends such fees for a purpose or function other than those set forth in Section 35 of this Act.

 "NG9-1-1 costs" means those recurring costs that directly relate to the Next Generation 9-1-1 service as determined by the Statewide 9-1-1 Administrator with the advice of the Statewide 9-1-1 Advisory Board, which may include, but need not be limited to, costs for NENA i3 Core Components (Border Control Function (BCF), Emergency Call Routing Function (ECRF), Location Validation Function (LVF), Emergency Services Routing Proxy (ESRP), Policy Store/Policy Routing Functions (PSPRF), and Location Information Servers (LIS)), Statewide ESInet, software external to the PSAP (data collection, identity management, aggregation, and GIS functionality), and gateways (legacy 9-1-1 tandems or gateways or both).
+“NG9-1-1 costs” shall not include those that exceed the State’s contract pricing for any Next Generation 9-1-1 services.
+(Clarification needed for those having an ESInet that is not AT&T and why is this in the definition section?)

 50 ILCS 750/11.5